pranuthiruvva/pranuthiruvva/README.md

 🚀 I am open to collaborating on projects related to DevOps, cloud computing, automation, and CI/CD pipelines.
 I am always eager to learn new technologies and contribute to innovative solutions that drive efficiency and scalability in cloud infrastructure.

-💻 Tech Stack & Skills
+💻 Tech Stack & Skills:

 Linux, Jenkins, Maven, Ansible, Docker, Kubernetes, Terraform, ArgoCD, Prometheus, Grafana, SonarQube, Trivy, Shell Scripting, Python, ServiceNow, JIRA, Git

 🌟 Let's connect and build something amazing together in cloud and Devops!